include-jacopo/McHome/readme.md

 npm start
 ```

-## Final result
+## Final results
-The final result obtained is the following:
+The final results are the following:

 # Milestone 1: Project description and Needfinding